Design Pattern: Builder Pattern in Java

 Implementation

-These are the common key points for implementing Builder pattern in Java.
+These are the common key points for implementing the Builder pattern in Java.

 • Create classes for the main items.
 These classes will have getter methods.